grantgasser/spectacular-cranes-data-science-checkpoints/README.md

-# Spectacular Cranes - Data Science Seminar Checkpoints
+# Contribution to Citizen's Police Data Project
+### In Collaboration with Chicago's Invisible Institute
 Here we host the questions and answers for the checkpoints completed as part of Northwestern's Data Science Seminar Course in collaboration with the [Invsible Institute](https://invisible.institute/police-data).

 ## Team Members